-In the mid 60's, The Shirelles left Scepter after a disagreement with Greenberg, but because of legal ties to the label, the group was unable to sign elsewhere, and Scepter continued to issue backlogged Shirelles material.
-None of it made much of an impact in the face of The British Invasion.
-In 1967, the Shirelles, finally freed from their contract, signed with Mercury Records.
-After a few failed singles, Doris split from the group to spend time with her family, and the group fragmented.
+In the mid-'60s, The Shirelles left Scepter Records after a disagreement with Florence Greenberg, but because of legal ties to the label, the group was unable to sign elsewhere, and Scepter continued to issue backlogged Shirelles material, none of which made any significant impact.
+In 1967, The Shirelles, finally freed from their contract, signed with Mercury Records.
+After a few failed singles, Doris Coley split from the group to spend time with her family, and the remaining members fragmented.

 The Shirelles re-formed in the early '70s and started performing on the oldies circuit.
 Doris returned in 1975 to replace Shirley who left for a solo career, recording as Lady Rose.
 On her own, Shirley recorded an album titled "With A Little Help From My Friends", and what friends they were!.
 Appearing on the LP along with Shirley were such Rock 'n' Roll luminaries as Shep And The Limelites, The Five Satins, Lala Brooks of The Crystals, Danny And The Juniors, The Flamingos, and The Drifters.
 The Shirelles continued as a trio, but never matched their earlier success.
 Their last non-retrospective LP was "Let's Give Each Other Love" in 1976.
 They continued to perform until Addie Harris' death from a heart attack following a performance in Atlanta in 1982.
 Doris, Beverly and Shirley would come together once more to record on Dionne Warwick's 1983 album, "How Many Times Can We Say Goodbye", which featured a new version of "Will You Love Me Tomorrow?"